 The offering of the Notes has not been cleared by the Commissione Nazionale per la Società e la Borsa ("CONSOB") pursuant to Italian securities legislation.
-Accordingly, the Sole Bookrunner has represented and agreed that it has not offered, sold or delivered, directly or indirectly, any Notes to the public in the Republic of Italy.
+Accordingly, each of the Managers has represented and agreed that it has not offered, sold or delivered, directly or indirectly, any Notes to the public in the Republic of Italy.